PLEASE REMEMBER THIS IS A BOARD WITH HIGH CURRENT AC POWER! YOU MODIFY AT YOUR OWN RISK.

 I wrote the code to connect to my Home Assistant server via MQTT.
 So it monitors the state of the kettle via the the "boiling" LED and has birth and last will messages.
 This kettle goes into low power mode after 2 hours of inactivity but is nice enough to still leave the 5v going to the ESP8266 to allow it to wake it back up again, however that takes about 8 seconds to update to the MQTT server.
 I'm pretty sure I trapped all the spam buttons.

 The drawback is that I can't seem to turn it off.
 I'm not really that good with electronics but I didn't feel the need to turn off the kettle that I just turned on enough to solve that problem.
 It turns on and traps any requests to turn it on while its already on so that was enough for me.
-I do have intentions to add the WiFi manager in instead of hard coding the SSID and credentials as if you have to change your SSID or password you would have to pull it apart and connect the usb cord to change it.
 Also the deep sleep function that Mike suggested would be good.